Audubon Camp 2019

 Our staff is selected for their experience and skills working with youth in environmental education and for their interest in local ecology and natural history.
 All staff must pass background checks and are required to hold current CPR and First Aid certifications, making camp a safe place to learn about and experience nature.
 Our staff have helping hands each week from our Leaders in Training, experienced campers gaining skills in environmental education leadership.

 Camp Age Groups: Camp groups are arranged by grade.
-Naturalists are campers entering grades 1- 4 in Fall 2018, EcoDiscoverers are campers entering grades 5 - 8, and EcoVengers are campers entering grades 7 - 9.
+Naturalists are campers entering grades 1- 4 in Fall 2019 and EcoDiscoverers are campers entering grades 5 - 8.
 Leaders in Training are rising 9th - 12th graders that assist camp staff as junior leaders in our camp programs.

 Camp Hours & Length: Most camp sessions last one week, Monday – Friday from 9 a.m. to 4 p.m. *The Twilight Investigation week offered for EcoDiscoverers runs from 4 p.m. to 9 p.m.
 (EcoDiscoverers may participate during our Day Camp from 9 a.m. to 4 p.m. during Twilight Investigations).

-Camp Registration: Registration begins February 1, 2018.
-Camp spots will be reserved only after a completed registration packet and tuition is received (payable online, mailed, or dropped off at the Audubon Center Bent of the River office).
-Tuition is $290 per camper per week, unless noted.
+Camp Registration: Registration opens March 15, 2019.
+Camp spots will be reserved only after a completed registration packet and tuition are received (payable online, mailed, or dropped off at the Audubon Center Bent of the River office).
+Tuition is $290 per camper per week unless noted.

-Audubon Camp Perks: At the end of each camp, parents and guardians are invited to our Friday afternoon celebration at 3:00 p.m.
-Campers will meet parents and gather in our historic barn for a photo slideshow, craft and project displays, and stories from the week’s adventures.
+Audubon Camp Perks: This year we are offering Audubon Center Bent of the River Water Bottles and Hats to our campers for a $15.00 donation.
+At the end of each camp, parents and guardians are invited to our Friday afternoon celebration at 3 p.m.
+Campers will meet parents and gather in our historic barn for a photo slideshow, craft, project displays, and stories from the week’s adventures.
 Parents will also receive a link to pictures taken throughout the camp week.
 Your camper can use the pictures to talk more about all the fun things they did at Nature Camp.